Updated: Nov 16

 3. Cultural diversity: Singapore is a melting pot of cultures, with a diverse population of Chinese, Malay, Indian, and other ethnicities.
 This cultural diversity is reflected in the country's food, festivals, and cultural attractions.
 Expats can learn about and participate in the various cultural traditions and events in Singapore.

 4. Ease of doing business: Singapore is considered one of the easiest places to do business in the world, which makes it an attractive destination for expat entrepreneurs.
 The country's government has a pro-business policy, and it has a transparent and efficient legal system.
 Additionally, Singapore has a strong intellectual property protection and an efficient bureaucracy, which helps to attract foreign investment.
 If you're considering opening your business in Singapore, check out Osome to set up your company with ease.
 Osome set up your Singapore business and cover reporting, accounting, and taxation.
 No papers, no hassle, no matter where you’re from.
-Get 8% off for any Osome services.
+Get started with 16% off Osome services.

 5. Food paradise: Singapore is a food lover's paradise, with a wide range of local and international cuisines available.
 The city-state is home to some of the best street food in the world, and you can find hawker centers with a variety of food options, from Chinese, Malay, Indian, to Western cuisine.
 The country also have many international dining options, from fine dining to casual eateries, catering to different tastes and budgets.